 Participate in state, regional and national competitions, including the National Association of Teachers of Singing, the Music Teachers National Conference and the Concertos Competitions.
 Jump into Hastings-area fine arts programs and student-run organizations.

-As a Music major — and for those taking Music classes or participating for the joy — you’ll have countless opportunities to perform at Hastings College through many student ensembles, from the Jazz Ensemble to HC Singers to the Bronco Marching Band.
+As a Music major — and for those taking Music classes or participating for the joy — you’ll have many opportunities to perform at Hastings College through many student ensembles, from the Jazz Ensemble to HC Singers to the Bronco Marching Band.

 You’ll find Hastings College Music alumni: